hemmingson/box/README.md

 # 📦

-box with code snippets and tricks inside

-algorithm & data structure for seal
+box with code snippets and tricks inside, algorithm & data structure for seal